Teo44/OpenRoutePlanner/documentation/testing.md

 The tests can all be easily reproduced with the automated testing.
 While the generated graphs will be different each time, large enough sample sizes will make up for the it to show the differences of the algorithms.
+None of the graphs were guaranteed to be connected and the rest of the graph generation variables are written down for each test for replication.

 ### The effect of graph density in large graphs